beginning of content

 How is motion sickness diagnosed?

-You don’t need to see a doctor or get any tests for a diagnosis of motion sickness.
-There is a pattern of feeling unwell during travel or movement, so you will probably know if you have it.
+You don't need to see a doctor or get any tests for a diagnosis of motion sickness.
+It usually follows a pattern of feeling unwell during travel or movement, so you will probably know if you have it.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.